DocDBrown/RedKangarooBootLoader/README.md

 ### Contributing

 Please see our CONTRIBUTING.md.
-The principle of finanical justice will apply to all contributors based on their contribution if this is operating system is comercialised.
-If no-one lese contributes I guarnatee 100% that I will continue and finish the project myself.
+The principle of finanical justice will apply to all contributors based on their contribution if this is operating system is comercialized.
+If no-one else contributes I guarnatee 100% that I will continue and finish the project myself.
 I remain resolute in my decisions and maintain my principles of integrity, justice, hard-work and mutual respect with other people.

 ### Development with GitHub Codespaces